 Requirements for Admission

 1. An application for admission to the university and an application for admission to the Child and Adolescent Development Graduate Program are required.
 Students must be admitted to both the master's degree program and the Graduate Division of the university.
 These require separate applications, and admission to one does not guarantee admission to the other.
 Contact the Office of Admissions and Records for information on application forms, procedures and deadlines for admission to the university.
 Application forms for the master's degree program are available in the Child Development Department office located in Sweeney Hall 201.
 The completed application form with accompanying materials should be sent to the Child and Adolescent Development Department Graduate Program Coordinator, San José State University, One Washington Square, San José, CA 95192-0075.
-Questions regarding MA programs may be directed to Dr. Maureen Smith, Graduate Advisor.
+Questions regarding MA programs may be directed to Dr. Nadia Sorkhabi, Graduate Advisor.
 The deadline generally is April 30 for admission to the fall semester.

 2. A minimum 3.0 grade point average and a score on the Graduate Record Examination (GRE).

 3. A score above 550 on TOEFL (international students only).

 4. A 1-2 page statement of educational and professional background, and professional goals.

 5. Three letters of recommendation from current or former professors and/or employers who can testify to the candidate's ability to pursue successfully an advanced academic degree.
 Letters should be sent directly to the Child and Adolescent Development Department Graduate Program Coordinator.